tarikh03/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

   </tr>
   </table>

-- User id **johnD123** logs in Fabric Web Framework and is authenticated by Fabric.
+- User id **johnD123** logs in to the Fabric Web Framework and is authenticated by Fabric.
 This user connects the TDM GUI application.

 - The TDM gets the following attributes from the user session: